-Transpersonal Psychology in Longmont
+Transpersonal Psychology in Boulder and Longmont

 The therapists at Colorado Women’s Center are trained in transpersonal psychology, which integrates spiritual self-development within modern psychology.
 It focuses on the part of humanity that is not limited to bodily experience.
-This is an approach to understanding the way our minds operate through our relationships with others, while holding on to the belief that there is something greater and deeper orchestrating everything that exists.
+This is an approach to understanding the way our minds operate through our relationships with others while holding on to the belief that there is something greater and deeper orchestrating everything that exists.

 Most of us at some point in our lives ask the unknown questions about life and spirit.
 How did we get here?
 Where do we go when we die?
 Is there a God?
-For some, these questions are fleeting, but for others they can be so persistent that individuals will find themselves down a lifelong path of self-discovery.
+For some, these questions are fleeting, but for others, they can be so persistent that individuals will find themselves down a lifelong path of self-discovery.

 The word transpersonal is defined as “experiences in which the sense of identity or self extends beyond (trans) the individual or personal to encompass wider aspects of life and humankind.”
 Therefore, this method asks the clients to go beyond his or her ego in order to discover what’s truly innate within.
 By tapping into this divine part of self, the client is able to transcend the limits of the “I.”

 Transpersonal psychology is a holistic view of human psychology that goes beyond the realm in which our normal personality operates.
 It does this by combining a variety of methods, including behaviorism, cognitive behavioral therapy, and humanistic psychology.
-It also includes both Eastern and Western philosophy, mysticism, mindfulness and the world’s religions.
+It also includes both Eastern and Western philosophy, mysticism, mindfulness, and the world’s religions.

 When practicing transpersonal psychology the therapists at Colorado Women’s Center will look at experiences that surpass the ordinary without judging or labeling.
 This method also helps examine subliminal experiences that happen in an individual’s life such as spiritual evolution, spiritual crisis, mystical experiences, religious conversion, and altered states of consciousness.